pulsar-edit/pulsar-edit.github.io/docs/blog/20240624-Daeraxa-3kStars.md

 This was no mean feat and is too much to go into in this blog post, but, thankfully, this is all detailed in our [first ever blog post](https://pulsar-edit.dev/blog/20221127-confused-Techie-SunsetMisadventureBackend.html) if you really want to understand the full scale of the undertaking that was the archival and re-implementation of the Atom backend to turn it into the Pulsar Package Registry.

-Of course, there was the main technical challenge, but this wasn't the only obstacle; we had other things that had to be taken into account, like what to do about packages with [no license](https://pulsar-edit.dev/blog/20230319-confused-Techie-HowLicenseNoneDeletedPackages.html), or custom licenses specifically for Atom.io?
-We also had to deal with a huge amount of spam from Vietnamese and Thai gambling sites that had been hammering the original backend in its final days with no moderation.
-To indicate the scale of the issue, 12k packages were archived compared to 405k just before atom.io finally shut down.
+There were other challenges, too — like what to do about packages with [no licence](https://pulsar-edit.dev/blog/20230319-confused-Techie-HowLicenseNoneDeletedPackages.html), or custom licenses designed specifically for Atom.io.
+We also had to deal with a huge amount of spam from Vietnamese and Thai gambling sites that had been hammering the original backend.
+Out of around 405,000 packages, roughly 12,000 packages were archived for reasons of license incompatibility, license absence, or spam.

 ### Modernizing the editor